n43/react-pannable/packages/pannable/docs/pad.md

 #### `alwaysBounceX`?: boolean

 Determines whether bouncing always occurs when horizontal scrolling reaches the end of the content.
-The default value is `true`.

 #### `alwaysBounceY`?: boolean

 Determines whether bouncing always occurs when vertical scrolling reaches the end of the content.
-The default value is `true`.

 #### `onScroll`?: (evt: [PadEvent](#padevent--contentoffset-point-contentvelocity-point-size-size-contentsize-size-dragging-boolean-decelerating-boolean-)) => void